Victor Argo: Early years

-Professional career
+Career

+Stage

 Argo began his career as a stage actor.
-Attempting to break into show business at a time when there was much prejudice against Latino performers Victor professionally adopted the surname "Argo" to better his casting chances, stating in an interview that he "felt the prejudice was against the name, not even against me."
+Attempting to break into show business at a time when there was much prejudice against Latino performers, Victor professionally adopted the surname "Argo" to better his casting chances, stating in an interview that he "felt the prejudice was against the name, not even against me."
 While performing in an Off-Broadway play during the 1960s, Argo met Yoko Ono, with whom he participated in the so-called "Happening" movement.
-He also became friends with the then fledgling actor Harvey Keitel, with whom he remained close for nearly forty years and would act together in several films with.
+He met Harvey Keitel during the early stages of his career; the two actors remained close friends for nearly forty years and worked together on several films, including Bad Lieutenant which Argo helped persuade Keitel to accept the lead role for.
 In 1977, Argo became a founding member of the Riverside Shakespeare Company on New York City's Upper West Side.
 As a member, he toured the parks of Manhattan playing Lord Montague.

+Screen

+Argo lent his talents to nearly seventy theatrical films and forty television films and series.

-In the 1970s, Argo made his film debut with a small part in Unholy Rollers and his television debut in a made-for-TV film Smile Jenny, You're Dead.
-Often playing the part of the NY 'heavy' or mobster on film, Argo was a favorite of such directors as Martin Scorsese, Abel Ferrara and Woody Allen.
-His film credits include Taxi Driver, King of New York, The Rose, New York Stories, The Last Temptation of Christ, Bad Lieutenant, True Romance and Coyote Ugly.
-In 2001, he played Jennifer Lopez's father in the romantic drama Angel Eyes.
-His television guest appearances include The Rockford Files, Wonder Woman, Buck Rogers in the 25th Century, Spenser: For Hire, Law & Order and Miami Vice.
-Argo lent his talents to seventy-five films and twenty-one television guest roles in total.
+Argo made his film debut in February of 1972 in Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues as the 2nd Cuban.
+Argo appeared later that same year in June in Boxcar Bertha credited as one of "The McIvers" in the opening credits.
+Argo as "McIver #1" along with David Osterhout as McIver #2, are railroad detectives charged with keeping hobo stowaways from riding in the boxcars.
+Also that year, he had a small role in Unholy Rollers (November 1972).
+Often playing the part of the New York City 'heavy' or mobster on film, Argo was a favorite of such directors as Martin Scorsese, Abel Ferrara and Woody Allen.
+His film credits include Taxi Driver (1976), King of New York (1990), The Rose (1979), New York Stories (1989), The Last Temptation of Christ (1988), Bad Lieutenant (1992), True Romance (1993), and Coyote Ugly (2000).
+He played the father of Jennifer Lopez's character in the 2001 romantic drama Angel Eyes.